jacobkford/CS50x-Intro-Course/README.md

 ######  ######
 ```

-cash.c : a program to count minimum number of coins needed for a change using Greedy Algorithm
+**cash.c** : counts minimum number of coins needed for a change using Greedy Algorithm
 ```
 $ ./cash
 Change owed: 0.72
 6
 ```

-credit.c : a program that checks if a credit card number is valid, using the Luhn's Algorithm
+**credit.c** : checks if a credit card number is valid, using the Luhn's Algorithm
 ```
 $ ./credit
 Number: 4003-6000-0000-0014